bagisto/bagisto-docs/create_package.md

 ![view-route-creation](assets/images/Bagisto_Docs_Images/PackageDevelopment/view-route-creation.png){: .screenshot-dimension .center}

-If everything goes well you can run composer dump-autoload so laravel detects the new route files and works other way it won't work and will return NotFound Exception.
+Now run composer dump-autoload, so laravel can detects the new route files and works.
+Otherwise, it won't work and will return NotFound Exception.

 Now, you can append ‘hello-world’ to your local path in the browser's URL to see the output.